by Tara Maria Lovett

 An Droichead Arts Centre, Drogheda

-We are actively working on our 2021 schedule of dates so watch this space for updates.
-It can't last forever!
+We are actively working on a new schedule for 2022/23 so watch this space for updates.

 JC: Killian Filan